subes/leveldb/README.md

 ### Write performance

-The "fill" benchmarks create a brand new database, in either sequential, or random order.
+The "fill" benchmarks create a new database, in either sequential, or random order.
 The "fillsync" benchmark flushes data to the disk after every operation; the other write operations don't force data to disk.
 The "overwrite" benchmark does random writes that update existing keys in the database.

 Google LevelDB: